thetanz/smp-docs/docs/Pricing.md

 -|-
 Sales (USD) | > 100,000 USD | > 500,000 USD
 Transaction fee | **6% (14% discount)** | **5% (28% discount)**
 The anniversary date will be set with the first successful customer payment.
-The discount will then be applied automatically to all future transactions if you have achieved one of the thresholds at the next anniversary date.
+If you have achieved one of the thresholds, the discount will then be applied automatically to all future transactions.

 Stripe has its own volume-based discount program.
 Please [contact the Stripe sales team](https://stripe.com/en-nz/contact/sales) to get more information about it.